WinDocks/rancher/README.md

 >docker ps — Verify the container was created, note the ContainerID and port
 >docker start <ContainerID> -- use 2-3 unique digits of Containerid
 >docker rm <containerID> -- stops and deletes the container Open Windocks\samples\testFastCloneFromFullBackup\dockerfile

-# Set the SQL image to be used here.
-Example is for SQL 2014
+Set the SQL image to be used here.
+Example is for SQL 2014:
 FROM mssql-2014
-# The source of data for cloning is a full backup.
-Striped, Diff are supported see samples
-SETUPCLONING FULL customers C:\windocks\dbbackups\customerdatafull.bak
-#Windocks copies the data masking script to the image & runs it to prepare the image
-COPY cleanseData.sql .
+The source of data for cloning is a full backup.
+Striped, Diff are supported see samples SETUPCLONING FULL customers C:\windocks\dbbackups\customerdatafull.bak Windocks copies the data masking script to the image & runs it to prepare the image COPY cleanseData.sql .
 RUN cleanseData.sql